Alternative names for prostaglandins

 Prostaglandin D2; prostaglandin E2; prostaglandin F2; prostaglandin I2 (which is also known as prostacyclin); a closely related lipid called thromboxane.

 Unlike most hormones, the prostaglandins are not secreted from a gland to be carried in the bloodstream and work on specific areas around the body.
 Instead, they are made by a chemical reaction at the site where they are needed and can be made in nearly all the organs in the body.
 Prostaglandins are part of the body’s way of dealing with injury and illness.

 The prostaglandins act as signals to control several different processes depending on the part of the body in which they are made.
 Prostaglandins are made at sites of tissue damage or infection, where they cause inflammation, pain and fever as part of the healing process.
 When a blood vessel is injured, a prostaglandin called thromboxane stimulates the formation of a blood clot to try to heal the damage; it also causes the muscle in the blood vessel wall to contract (causing the blood vessel to narrow) to try to prevent blood loss.
-There is another prostaglandin called prostacyclin which has the opposite effect to thromboxane.
-Prostacyclin reduces blood clotting and removes any clots which are no longer needed; it also causes the muscle in the blood vessel wall to relax, so that the vessel dilates.
+Another prostaglandin called prostacyclin has the opposite effect to thromboxane, reducing blood clotting and removing any clots that are no longer needed; it also causes the muscle in the blood vessel wall to relax, so that the vessel dilates.
 The opposing effects that thromboxane and prostacyclin have on the width of blood vessels can control the amount of blood flow and regulate response to injury and inflammation.